See the Department of State’s Fact Sheet on Papua New Guinea for information on U.S.-Papua New Guinea relations.

 Travelers Who Require Accessibility Assistance: Papua New Guinea does not have legislation that mandates access to transportation, communication, and public buildings for persons with disabilities.
 The road network in Papua New Guinea is in poor condition and foot paths and road crossings in most major towns are congested and uneven, limiting access and movement for people with disabilities.

 Women Travelers: There have been multiple cases of sexual assault, including gang rapes.
 Sexual violence occurs not only in the capital of Port Moresby but is common in many parts of the country, against both local and expatriate women.
 Women especially are cautioned not to travel alone in Papua New Guinea.
 Women should observe stringent security precautions, including avoiding use of public transport, especially after dark, restricting evening entertainment to venues with good security, and avoiding isolated areas when alone at any time of day.
 When possible, travel with groups of well-known, trusted people rather than alone.
 Women traveling in Papua New Guinea are advised to respect local dress and customs.
-Customary everyday dress for women throughout the country is conservative, and even more so in non-urban areas, with women wearing clothing that covers their legs past the knee and shoulders.
+Customary everyday dress for women throughout the country is conservative, and even more so in non-urban areas, with women wearing clothing that covers their shoulders and their legs past the knees.
 Some hotels in Papua New Guinea offer a female-only floor or section for added safety, so women traveling alone may wish to inquire if their lodging offers such a choice.
 See our travel tips for Women Travelers.

 Natural Disasters: Papua New Guinea lies in an active seismic zone.
 Earthquakes, destructive tsunamis, and landslides can occur.
 There are active volcanoes in PNG with regular eruptions around Rabaul, Bougainville, West New Britain, and Manam Island.
 Ash from volcanoes in the Rabaul region occasionally disrupts airline schedules at Kokopo airport.
 Flights may be cancelled at short notice.